donbright/earcutr/README.md

 Clipper](http://angusj.com/delphi/clipper.php) which uses Vatti's Algorithm to clean up 'polygon soup' type of data.

+#### But these algorithms are based on linked lists, which are hard in Rust?

+Yes.
+[A. Beinges's "Too Many Lists"](https://cglab.ca/~abeinges/blah/too-many-lists/book/) shows how to do Linked Lists in Rust.

+This code, instead, implements a Circular Doubly Linked List entirely on top of a Rust Vector, so that there is no unsafe code, and no reference cycles.
+This does not even use Rc, Box, Arc, etc. The pointers in normal Linked List Node code have been replaced by integers which index into a single Vector of Nodes.

 #### Install

 You can copy the earcutr.rs file into your own project and use it.